ShineSujith/FPGA_VGA_Project/index.md

 ---
 By: Shine Sujith

 Hello, this is my project for the module System on Chip Design and Verification (SoC) [1].
 In this project I used Vivado to create, test and build a VGA (Video graphics array) design.
 VGA is a standard of video design introduced by IBM in 1987 [2].
+The board we used was the Basys 3 Artix-7 FPGA board [3].

 ## **Template VGA Design**
 ### **Project Set-Up**